Heritage · Museum

 Stories of Local Artists or Community Groups

-Local artists can utilize artist residencies at the museum to create new creative work through the museum's collection materials.
+- Local artists can use artist residencies at the museum to create new creative work through the museum's collection materials.
 The institution creates links between contemporary art and historical context by working with artists from the community to advance their careers.

 Quirky Facts